Choosing a Blog niche is one of the most complex decisions you’ll ever make, right after “Should we have a baby?” and “Should we get a cat or a dog?”

-Because almost everyone has googled a recipe at some point in their lives.
-These type of Blogs are notorious for gaining traffic.
+Because almost everyone has googled a recipe at some point in their lives, these types of Blogs are notorious for gaining traffic.

-However, I will have to add that people find it very difficult to monetize by selling eBooks because most people are looking for “free recipes.”
+However, I will add that people find it very difficult to monetize by selling eBooks because most people are looking for “free recipes.”

 This doesn’t mean that you can’t monetize these blogs.
 It just means that you have to use monetization techniques like ads and affiliate marketing to make money via Food Blogs.

-Generating traffic is really easy when you have a food blog.
+Generating traffic is easy when you have a food blog.

 A few posts to help you gain traffic:

-Likewise, you can also link to recipes of cherry pie, key lime pie, pumpkin pie etc. The more internal links you incorporate, the more easy it will be to gain traffic because no one ever stops at one recipe.
+Likewise, you can also link to recipes of cherry pie, key lime pie, pumpkin pie, etc. The more internal links you incorporate, the easier it will be to gain traffic because no one stops at one recipe.

 Food Blogs also make great money by teaching online courses.
-I have a friend who took an online cake decorating course and she started her own Bakery after that!
+I have a friend who took an online cake decorating course, and she started her Bakery after that!